 Why Patriot and THAAD are not enough

-The UAE operates one of the most advanced integrated air defence networks in the Middle East: nine Patriot fire units, two THAAD batteries, the indigenous Hawk and Skyguard short-range systems, and a Phalanx CIWS network protecting individual high-value sites.
+The UAE operates one of the most advanced integrated air defence networks in the Middle East: nine Patriot fire units, two THAAD batteries, the Hawk and Skyguard short-range systems, and a Phalanx CIWS network protecting individual high-value sites.
 By any peacetime metric this should be enough to defeat the entire Iranian air threat.
 In wartime conditions, three problems emerge.
 The first is magazine depth — each Patriot battery has a limited number of PAC-3 interceptors before requiring a reload, and reloads take hours.
-The second is cost asymmetry — a $400,000 PAC-3 interceptor cannot economically be expended against a $40,000 Shahed.
+The second is cost asymmetry — a PAC-3 interceptor costing several million dollars cannot economically be expended against a $40,000 Shahed.
 The third is leakage — even at 95% interception rates, 5% of 2,265 drones is 113 successful hits.

 The cope cages are passive defence — they require no missiles, no electronics, no power, no manpower once installed.
 They cannot be exhausted.
 They impose almost no marginal cost per Iranian drone attempt.
 They are also crude, ugly, and visible from low Earth orbit.
 The Emirates have chosen ugly and effective over elegant and ineffective.